Shakour-Data/ProjectManagement/Docs/SystemDesign/11_project_management_package_scenarios.md

 # Project Management Package Scenarios

+*Last updated: 2024-07-27*

-This document defines all possible scenarios for the Project Management Package, providing a comprehensive overview of the package's usage, setup, planning, execution, and monitoring processes.
+This document defines all possible scenarios for the ProjectManagement system, providing a comprehensive overview of the package's usage, setup, planning, execution, and monitoring processes.

 ## 1. Initial Setup and Installation

 1. The user creates an empty project folder.
-2. The Project Management package is installed into the project folder.
+2. The ProjectManagement package is installed into the project folder.
 3. The package files and folders are not tracked by the user's project Git repository.
 4. A Git repository is initialized in the project folder.
 5. Essential files such as `requirements.txt`, `.gitignore`, and `README.md` are created.